 Bladder Cancer

-Every year, around 74,000 Americans are diagnosed with bladder cancer, and approximately 17,000 people die of the disease.
-The board-certified urologists at Urology Associates diagnose bladder cancer and offer expert treatments to fight the disease and restore your health.
+Each year, about 74,000 Americans are diagnosed with bladder cancer, and roughly 17,000 people die from the disease.
+The board-certified urologists at Urology Associates specialize in diagnosing bladder cancer and providing advanced treatment options to help fight the disease and protect your health.

 Questions and Answers